hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 ``````

 Can you spot the difference?
-When autotools is inherited, do_configure() calls
+When autotools is inherited, do_configure()
-autotools_do_configure().
-This is achieved by EXPORT_FUNCTIONS keyword.
+calls autotools_do_configure().
+This is achieved by EXPORT_FUNCTIONS
-EXPORT_FUNCTIONS maps each task in its argument to the functions in the bbclass
+keyword.
+EXPORT_FUNCTIONS maps each task in its argument to the
-prefixed with the name of that bbclass.
-So, when EXPORT_FUNCTIONS is used in
+functions in the bbclass prefixed with the name of that bbclass.
+So,
+when EXPORT_FUNCTIONS is used in **autotools.bbclass**, **do_configure**
-autotools.bbclass, do_configure is mapped to autotools_do_configure.
-We did the
+is mapped to **autotools_do_configure**.
+We did the same in
-same in *base.bbclass* file.
+**base.bbclass** file.
 We used EXPORT_FUNCTIONS, it mapped each task to
-base_do_TASKNAME.
-This type of abstraction has an advantage that when we
+base_do_**TASKNAME**.
+This type of abstraction has an advantage that
-override a task, we do not lose the original task.
-For example, in
+when we override a task, we do not lose the original task.
+For example,
-autotools_do_configure, we can still call base_do_configure.
+in **autotools_do_configure**, we can still call **base_do_configure**.

-**FIXME:** I need clarification on how export_functions works and how these
+**FIXME:** I need clarification on how export_functions works and how
-tasks gets mapped.
+these tasks gets mapped.

-**FIXME:** task flags have not been mentioned, dirs, cleandirs etc. Mention how
+**FIXME:** task flags have not been mentioned, dirs, cleandirs etc.
-bitbake interprets it, what's the need, etc
+Mention how bitbake interprets it, what's the need, etc

 Summary
 -------
 We have covered all the necessary information about bitbake.
-We know how tasks
+We know how
-are defined, how layers can be added, how bitbake parses configuration and
+tasks are defined, how layers can be added, how bitbake parses
-metadata files, how tasks can be overwritten.
-With these information, we are now
+configuration and metadata files, how tasks can be overwritten.
+With
-ready to delve into openembedded code.
+these information, we are now ready to delve into openembedded code.

 Understanding OpenEmbedded
 ==========================
 OpenEmbedded provides a complete build system and a number of recipes.
-It has a
-lot of code for fetching the source, patching, building, installing, producing
+It has a lot of code for fetching the source, patching, building,
-ipk, deb, rpm packages, and making an image etc. OpenEmbedded also provides
+installing, producing ipk, deb, rpm packages, and making an image etc.
-other features such as caching but it's out of the scope of this document.
+OpenEmbedded also provides other features such as caching but it's out
+of the scope of this document.

 {% img https://www.yoctoproject.org/docs/current/yocto-project-qs/figures/yocto-environment.png %}

-Although this chart explains the general workflow of openembedded, it does not
+Although this chart explains the general workflow of openembedded, it
-give an insight under the hood.
-How is source fetched, patched, configured, and
+does not give an insight under the hood.
+How is source fetched, patched,
-installed?
+configured, and installed?
 How is ipk, rpm, and deb created?
+How is
-How is image produced?
+image produced?

-Having an experience from bitbake hello world, in this section we will try to
+Having an experience from bitbake hello world, in this section we will
-give an insight on how openembedded is structured, how packages are fetched,
+try to give an insight on how openembedded is structured, how packages
-configured, installed, and how package creation is done.
-We will aim for a big
+are fetched, configured, installed, and how package creation is done.
+We
-picture in detail.
+will aim for a big picture in detail.

-**FIXME**: Mention the distinction/common things with yocto and openembedded
+**FIXME**: Mention the distinction/common things with yocto and
+openembedded

 Getting The Source
 ------------------
 As of this date, the latest stable version of Yocto is *danny*.
-Cd into your
+Cd into
-working directory and get the source.
+your working directory and get the source.

 `````` bash get version danny and extract it